FriendsOfTYPO3/extension_builder/Documentation/Configuration/Index.rst

 .. warning::

-   \* These settings may break the functionality to edit your extension in the extension builder!
+   \* These settings may break the functionality to edit your extension in the Extension Builder!
 Handle with care!

 Here is an example: